The Convexity of the Free Boundary for the American put option: A proof for Theorem

 Friedman \cite{Friedman} defined the lower $\Omega$-neighbothood as follows. \begin{definition} An $\Omega$-neighbothood of a point $(x_0,t_0)$ is the intersection of a neighborhood of $(x_0,t_0)$ with $\Omega$.
 A lower $\Omega$-neighbothood of a point $(x_0,t_0)$ is the intersection of an $\Omega$-neighbothood of $(x_0,t_0)$ with the half space $t\leq t_0$. \end{definition}

 To show the convexity of $X_f(T)$, it suffices to show that $s(t)$ is a convex function.
+Now, we provide a proof of the main contribution in this paper.\\

+Goodman and Ostrov [17, p.1831] provided the following estimate for the early exercise boundary $b(t)$. \begin{theorem} The asymptotic expansion of $b(t)$ as $t\rightarrow 0$ takes the following form

+where $c=4\pi k^2$. \end{theorem} This implies that the early exercise boundary $X_f(T)$ is convex near the maturity for the case of $0\leq q \leq r$.

-Now, we provide a proof of the main contribution in this paper.\\ {\bf Proof of Theorem \ref{THM:American put}.} We have determined that $s(t)$ is a strictly decreasing function.
+{\bf Proof of Theorem \ref{THM:American put}.} We have determined that $s(t)$ is a strictly decreasing function.
 Suppose that there is a closed interval $I$ such that $s(t)$ is a concave function on the interval $I=[a,b]$.
-According to the estimate of $X_f(t)$ near the maturity in Theorem \ref{THM: asymtotic}, we known that $s(t)$ is convex near 0.
-Thus $0\neq a$.
+According to the estimate of $X_f(t)$ near the maturity in Theorem \ref{THM: asymtotic}, we known that $s(t)$ is convex near 0 if $0\leq q \leq r$.
+Thus $a> 0$.
 Suppose that there exists a $t_0\in I$ with $s'(t_0)=m<0$ because $s(t)$ is strictly decreasing and is differentiable almost everywhere.
 Then $s'(t)\leq m$ for almost every $t>t_0$ in $I$.